fogus/spiel/wurfelspiel/dwnsiwn/README.markdown

 ### The dungeon

 There is one exception to the placement rule and that is if a die is placed on the center-most square, named the *dungeon*.
 Naturally, the die placed in the dungeon will eventually be buried.
 In this case a player will receive zero-points for this die.
 However, the dungeon is important should ties occur.

-Therefore, a player can willingly place any die on the center cell and receive the smallest value for an apex placement, 1-2-3 points for the sides showing the values on the die for the player owning the placed die.
-These points are added to the final score for the corresponding sides should a tie occur.

 ### Scoring